 Aurora Aquatic Facility

-The Aurora Aquatic Facility opened in 2014 is open during the summer months from approximately Memorial Day (end of May) to the end of August.
-The pool is served by a manager and a number of lifeguards.
+The Aurora Aquatic Facility opened in 2014 and is open during the summer months from approximately Memorial Day (end of May) up to the start of the school year in August.
+The pool is served by pool managers, concession stand managers, and a number of lifeguards and cross guards.